MERS Prevails in Arkansas Federal Appeals Court

 “This is an excellent decision for MERS, as it puts this case to rest by emphasizing that MERS’ role as mortgagee and lenders’ use of the MERS® System is legal under Arkansas law and consistent with the purpose of the state’s recording statute,” said Janis L. Smith, MERSCORP Holdings Vice President of Corporate Communications.

 MERS has prevailed in similar lawsuits brought by county recorders in Minnesota, North Carolina, Rhode Island, Michigan, Oklahoma, Iowa, Florida, Arkansas, Illinois, Missouri, Massachusetts and Kentucky.

 For descriptions of cases and other materials pertaining to MERS’ business model and role in U.S. housing, please visit www.mersinc.org.

 MERSCORP Holdings, Inc. is a privately held corporation that owns and manages the MERS® System and all other MERS® products.
-It is a member-based organization made up of thousands of lenders, servicers, sub-servicers, investors and government institutions.
+It is a member-based organization made up of about 3,000 lenders, servicers, sub-servicers, investors and government institutions.
 Mortgage Electronic Registration Systems, Inc. (MERS) serves as the mortgagee in the land records for loans registered on the MERS® System, and is a nominee (or agent) for the owner of the promissory note.
-The MERS® System is a national electronic database that tracks changes in mortgage servicing and beneficial ownership interests in residential mortgage loans on behalf of its members.
+The MERS® System is a national electronic database that tracks changes in mortgage servicing and beneficial ownership interests in residential mortgage loans.